 Child FIRST is a research laboratory run by Dr. Bruce Chorpita in the Clinical Area of the UCLA Department of Psychology graduate training program.
 Admission to graduate school in the Department of Psychology leads to course of study terminating with a Ph.D. in Psychology.
 During the course of graduate training here, graduate students in the Child FIRST lab can expect to develop expertise in design, dissemination, implementation, and management of evidence-based services for children and adolescents.
 We are looking for bright and motivated applicants who want to develop as scientists to become truly instrumental in changing the quality and performance of mental health service delivery and outcomes for children and adolescents.

 Individuals interested in graduate school and in working with the Child FIRST program specifically are encouraged to consider the following steps:

 - Get involved in psychology research (preferably clinical) as an undergraduate or post-baccalaureate.

 - Develop professional relationships with individuals who can write strong letters of recommendations for you.

 - Read some of the research conducted by our team to see if it is interesting to you.
 Much of it was written or co-written by graduate students in our program.
 This paper is one of the best overall for communicating the vision of our work and illustrating three example projects that typify what we do here.
 Reading recent papers gives you the best idea of where we are going and how you might fit in.

 - Read other parts of our program website to get a working background on the projects we are doing.

 - Contact one or more of our current graduate students to find out what our program is like and whether it sounds like a good fit for you.
 Everyone here is friendly.

-- Email the lab to see if we are taking new students into our research in the upcoming admission cycle–we usually do, but it doesn’t hurt to check.
+- Email the Clinical Area administrator to see if we are taking new students into our research in the upcoming admission cycle–we usually do, but it doesn’t hurt to check.